 OK.
 I don’t walk around using the word “satiety”…at least not to myself.
 It’s what my mom would call a highfalutin word.
 I try not to argue with my mom.
 I just change the subject.

 As my mind struggled for a new topic, my thoughts meandered toward tofu.
 It’s a long and winding road and I’ll spare you the details, but let me just say this, it’s hard to beat the protein content of tofu.

 I’m from Missouri, the Show-me state.
 Translation?
 That means we usually need a little convincing before we decide for ourselves.
 With that in mind, here’s a little nutritional chart I put together comparing some standard breakfast fare to tofu.
 Many thanks to the folks at Calorie King for the nutritional information:

 Ahh, tofu, the wonder food.
 For fewer calories it provides more protein, no cholesterol, less fat and a LOT less sodium.

 Even if you’re now convinced of tofu’s nutritional value, your next question might be something like this.
 “How can I cook tofu so it doesn’t taste gross?”

 Fair question.
 Don’t be embarrassed.
 It had to be asked.

 Let me present to you, Exhibit A. Scrambled Tofu.

-I happen to enjoy melting a little bit of vegan cheese on top with a couple of slivers of a sweet red pepper.
-A slice of toast (or two) on the side, and I’m set for the day.
+I happen to enjoy serving scrambled tofu with a little bit of melting vegan cheese with a couple of slivers of a sweet red pepper.
+A breakfast like this means I’m set for the day.

 Or at least for the morning.